rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ### Message Passing

 In the message passing paradigm, each processor runs its own program and works on its own data.
 To work on the same problem in parallel, they communicate by sending messages to each other.
-Again using the above example, each CPU (or core) runs the same program over a portion of the data, as
+Again using the above example, each CPU (or core) runs the same program over a portion of the data.
+For example:

 ~~~
 do i=1,m

   a(i) = b(i) + c(i)

 enddo
 ~~~
 {: .language-fortran .show-fortran}